-Are you still relying on oil or propane to heat your home in Gering?
+Are you still relying on a oil or propane furnace to heat your home in Gering?
 While these things can keep you warm, they are antiquated and saddled with baggage.
 First, the prices of these fuel types fluctuate wildly depending on demand and other factors.
 Second, fossil fuels aren’t healthy, for you or the planet.
 Fortunately—no matter what part of Gering or Scottsbluff you call home—there’s an HVAC option that comes almost free of drawbacks: electric heat pumps.

 It can help to think of a heat pump as an AC unit that can run in reverse.
 When Gering gets hot, your thermostat will tell the heat pump to turn on.
 This will power up the compressor and start the refrigerant cycling.
 Or, in the case of geothermal systems, it'll trigger a process deep underground.
 This liquid pulls the warmth from your home’s air, cooling it.
 This—if you know anything about air conditioning—might sound pretty familiar.
 It’s what electric heat pumps do when the mercury dips that really sets them apart.